Goard History, Family Crest & Coats of Arms

 Early Origins of the Goard family

 The surname Goard was first found in Picardy (French: Picardie.)

-Important Dates for the Goard family
+Early History of the Goard family

 This web page shows only a small excerpt of our Goard research.
 Another 23 words (2 lines of text) covering the years 1682, 1700, 1705, 1846, 1874, 1876, 1880, 1882, and 1885 are included under the topic Early Goard History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Giard and others.

 Early Notables of the Goard family (pre 1700)

 Notable amongst the family name at this period was Antoine Giard, born in Montreal in 1682, who took his first trip West in 1705 with his brother Gabriel.
 They were sent, by the Company of the Colony, established in 1700, to Detroit, a major center of the fur trade.
 He soon revealed himself to be an active settler, possessing a house in Kaskaskia, fertile lands, and another farm near Prairie-du-Rocher.
 Alfred-Mathieu Giard, born in Valenciennes in 1846, was a Zoology demonstrator and a professor of Natural History.
 From 1882 to 1885 he was deputy of...